robertocantarelli/FAQ/GruppoCantarelli.md

 2. Let’s suppose you decided that outsourcing is a good fit for your IT organization.
 How do you procede to identify which functions you should outsource?

+I would outsource all those functions whose outsourcing itself would increase the flexibility of the organization.
+In order to do this I think an organization should outsource for example the HR, so that costs of reallocation are not at their expense.

 3. For most of the 20th century, a successful firm was defined by its ability to own, manage and directly control all of its assets and processes.
 Nowadays, why would a business or organization decide to outsource?